atredennick/mwpennell.github.io/index.md

 title: Home
 ---

-I am a PhD student in the [Harmon lab](http://www.webpages.uidaho.edu/~lukeh/) at the [University of Idaho](http://www.ibest.uidaho.edu/).
+I am a PhD candidate in Bioinformatics and Computational Biology, working in the [Harmon lab](http://www.webpages.uidaho.edu/~lukeh/) at the [University of Idaho](http://www.ibest.uidaho.edu/).
 I am interested in phylogenetic comparative methods, macroevolution, and evolutionary genetics.

 Contact me at mwpennell@gmail.com